+Color Significance

-Color Significance Blue OK.
+Blue OK.

+Black The subsystem has not been discovered.

 Grey The subsystem has not yet been discovered.

 Green The subsystem is in the process of being discovered.

-Gold Subsystem, unit or FRU is in a degraded state.
+Gold Subsystem, unit or FRU is in a degraded state (Sun Sun StorEdge T300 only).

 Red Physical intervention required.